AvaAvarai/DataAnalysisNotebook/README.md

 ## License

-This work is for demonstrative purposes and is freely available for personal and commercial use under the MIT License, please see LICENSE for full details.
+This repository and all contents are freely available for personal and commercial use under the MIT License, see LICENSE for details.